nikanmafakheri/Weather_project/README.md

 ## Features

-- **Weather Information**: Displays the current weather, temperature, humidity, and wind speed of any city.
+- **Weather Information**: Displays the current weather and temperature of any city.
 - **API Integration**: Fetches data from the OpenWeatherMap API.
 - **User-Friendly UI**: Easy-to-use interface to search and view weather details.